DHH-2025-economic-bubbles/early-modern-global/README.md

 # early-modern-global
 Repository for the Helsinki Digital Humanities hackathon 2025.
+Please follow the instructions to reproduce our research results.

 **All code should be ran from project root!**